divyannshugiri/Hotel-Management-System/README.md

 2 Clone this repository in C:\xampp\htdocs
 3 Run XAMPP and start "Apache" and "MySQL"
 4 Open the link "localhost/phpmyadmin/"
-5 Click on new at sidebar and create a database name "bluebirdhotel" After clicking database click import and select the file "bluebirdhotel.sql" Open the link "http://localhost/Hotel-Management-System/" Now register and login
+5 Click on new at sidebar and create a database name "tajhotel" After clicking database click import and select the file "tajhotel.sql" Open the link "http://localhost/Hotel-Management-System/" Now register and login
 ```